Terminally ill Palestinian prisoner dies after 38 years in Israeli custody - KESQ

 After his death, a tent set up for mourners to gather on Monday in Baqa al-Gharbiyye was stormed by Israeli police, according to a statement from the Palestinian Prisoners Society and CNN video.

-Israeli police said they responded to the gathering after it took place despite lack of permission, according to a statement sent to CNN, adding that five people were arrested for alleged assault against law enforcement personnel.
+Israeli police said they responded to the gathering after it took place without permission, according to a statement sent to CNN, adding that five people were arrested for alleged assault against law enforcement personnel.

 Amnesty International on Monday called on Israeli authorities to return Daqqa’s body to his family so they could give him a “peaceful and dignified burial and allow them to mourn his death without intimidation,” said Erika Guevara-Rosas, Amnesty International’s Senior Director for Research, Advocacy, Policy and Campaigns.